 How to Get to White Sands National Park

 The entrance and visitor center to White Sands National Park are located directly off US-70 in New Mexico.
-Like every National Park you’ll have to pay to enter White Sands.
-It costs $25 for a day pass to White Sands but you also use an America the Beautiful pass to enter.
+Like most National Parks, White Sands charges an entry fee.
+The standard fee is $25 per vehicle and is valid for 7 days, and it covers everyone in the vehicle.
+An America the Beautiful pass also gets you in.
+Check the NPS fees page for current rates.
 Once in the park the layout is quite simple, the park takes you down Dunes Drive to a short loop drive.

 When to Visit White Sands National Park